1970s peasant revolts in Thailand

 Thailand witnessed several uprisings by farmers from several central Thai provinces in the mid-1970s.
 Thailand, transitioning to democratic government after nearly forty years of dictatorship was beset by revolution involving several segments of the population.
 Farmers were one of several politicized groups that rioted on the streets.
 They implored Thai Prime Minister Thanom Kittikachorn to reduce their debt and ensure fair rice prices.

-These appeals were ignored, with the prime minister refusing to meet with the farmers.
-In their desperation, farmers tried to enact change by themselves.
-Unafraid of creditors and other capitalists, they hoped for a change which would free them from debt-bondage.
-They announced their intention to cease paying taxes and refused to recognise the authority of Thai state leadership.
-By setting up an autonomous liberated zone, the farmers sought greater freedom and the ability to better influence rice crop prices in order to better sustain themselves.
+These appeals were unsuccessful, as the prime minister declined to meet with representatives of the farmers.
+The farmers subsequently organised collective action, including announcing that they would cease paying taxes and refusing to recognise the authority of the Thai state leadership.
+They also established an autonomous liberated zone.
+According to contemporary accounts and later scholarship, these actions were intended to address indebtedness, increase farmers' influence over rice crop prices, and improve their economic conditions.

-The aims of the farmers' revolt were to be recognised for their contributions to the state and subsequently to be treated with respect equal to that of their landlords.
-From the revolt, the Farmers Federation of Thailand (FFT), a national, autonomous Thai farmers organisation, emerged.
-The FFT led the struggle in northern Thailand to pass a law which standardised and lowered the level of rents on rice land, the Land Rent Control Act (LRCA) of December 1974.
+The objectives of the farmers' movement included seeking greater recognition for farmers' contributions to the state and advocating treatment equal to that of their landowners.
+During the revolt, the Farmers Federation of Thailand (FFT), a national, autonomous Thai farmers organisation, emerged.
+The FFT played a leading role in campaigns in northern Thailand that contributed to the passage of the Land Rent Control Act (LRCA) of December 1974, which standardised and lowered rents on rice land.

-What followed in the wake of the 14 October 1973 movement were mass protests by farmers and their allies such as students and professional classes who challenged the ruling elite to improve the lives of farmers.
-The revolt antagonized landowners and state officials.
-In response, activists were harassed and murders were to follow.
-Between March 1974 and September 1979, 21 FTT leaders were assassinated with the killings concentrated in the Chiang Mai region.
-The assassination of FTT leaders created an environment of pervasive fear in the countryside and ended the revolutionary efforts of the FTT.
+Following the 14 October 1973 movement, farmers and their allies, including students and members of the professional classes, organised mass protests and campaigns calling for reforms aimed at improving the living conditions of farmers.
+These activities brought the movement into conflict with some landowners and state officials.
+In the following years, activists were subjected to harassment, and a number of FFT leaders were assassinated.
+Between March 1974 and September 1979, 21 FTT leaders were assassinated, with most of the killings occurring in the Chiang Mai region.
+According to historians, the assassination of FTT leaders contributed to an atmosphere of fear in the countryside and significantly weakened the FFT and the broader farmers' movement.